 Theatre is too expensive!
 It's the cry of many a wannabe theatregoer these days, who, more often than not, would rather settle for a cheap box set on the couch than a pricey peek past the fourth wall.
 But are they missing out unnecessarily?
 Yes, theatre isn't always affordable, but there are many, many stagey hacks which will enable you to bag yourself a surprisingly affordable ticket to some of the most exciting shows.
 'How?
 Where?
 When?' we hear you cry.
 Worry not – we have the answers.
 Here we've brought together all the tips, tricks, schemes and memberships you need to find the cheapest theatre tickets in all the theatreland.

 Be an early bird

 It may seem an obvious thing to point out, but getting in the line (virtual or real) early is one of the best ways of securing a cheap ticket.
 The cheaper tickets always go first, so if you've clicked on the link the moment tickets for the shows go on sale, you're more likely to get your first choice.
 How to keep on track of when things are going on sale?
 Why, by staying in touch with your dear devoted WhatsOnStage of course.
-Sign up to our mailing list to get notifications of when you can buy tickets for new shows.
-Plus you can follow your favourite theatres on Twitter, as they'll likely tweet when things go on sale.
+Sign up to our mailing list in the header bar above to get notifications of when you can buy tickets for new shows.

 Become a member